 This tour gives you a hands on experience of Kuala Lumpur from the ground and takes you to some of the lesser known areas as well as the key city highlights.

-The tour will last about four hours and covers around four kilometres.
+The tour will last about four hours and covers around four kilometers.
 Along the way you can try some local food as well get to grips with the city's monorail.

 Kuala Lumpur's original settlement began at the confluence of the Klang and Gombak rivers in the 19th century and this will be your first point of call.

 The centuries-old colonial buildings, minarets, spires and arches of the area are a stunning reminder of the past and in great contrast to the modern skyline that people generally associate with Kuala Lumpur.
 Whilst here you can visit Jamek Mosque (the oldest in KL) and learn about Muslim beliefs, customs and practices.